 Yes we do!
 Get in contact to find out more.

 Our programs are catered towards specific age groups and abilities.
 Depending on where you are at with your fitness/training/etc, it may be too easy, too hard or just right.
 The program is based off a general guide.
 If you’d like a program that’s more specific, we can do these on request as well.

-Is it beginner friendly?
+Are programs beginner friendly?

 Our programs are more general – so it depends on your current fitness level.
 We’ve included beginner options and can scale them from “easy” to “hard”.
 If you’d like something more suitable for you, please get in touch and we can arrange something!

 How many times per week should I do the program?

 It depends on how often you’re training.
 We like to recommend a balance of 2 speed/fitness per week and 2 strength/power per week when playing a lot of Touch Footy.
 In the off season, it can vary as well.